NicolasLagaillardie/mpst_rust_github/artifact.md

 `cargo build --release` builds optimised binaries that are faster for running time and usually used for benchmarks.
-Hence, it is faster for checking a `Rust` file with `cargo check` than the two others,f and `cargo build --release` is slower than `cargo build` as it optimises the output binaries.
+Hence, it is faster for checking a `Rust` file with `cargo check` than the two others, f and `cargo build --release` is slower than `cargo build` as it optimises the output binaries.
 For higher accuracy and lower variance,